 International Diploma in Humanitarian Assistance

-- Covers a full range of disciplines involved in humanitarian response, including: management, logistics, health, psychology, social sciences, anthropology, communication, agriculture, environment, education, conflict resolution, international law, civil/military relations, security, media, politics, and economics
+Furthermore, the course takes a multidisciplinary approach by covering a full range of disciplines involved in humanitarian response, including: management, logistics, health, psychology, social sciences, anthropology, communication, agriculture, environment, education, conflict resolution, international law, civil/military relations, security, media, politics, and economics.

 Upon successful completion of the International Diploma in Humanitarian Assistance, students will receive an Advanced Certificate from Fordham University's Graduate School of Arts and Sciences (GSAS), approved by New York State's Education Department.
 This Advanced Certificate is equivalent to eight graduate level academic credits that are accepted towards our Master of Arts in International Humanitarian Action and maybe to other academic institutions.